To Top

 Database structures use a bottom-up approach, opposite of a hierarchical structure, and are one of the most challenging structures to create.
 This structure relies heavily on tagging and metadata to make pages searchable and accessible.
 If you’re leaning towards this structure type, you’ll need a killer developer–we know a great place to find one (hint: it’s us!).

-“Which Site Structure Is the Best?”
+“Which Site Structure is the Best?”

 Now, we could dive even deeper into all site structures and their little details.
 But, if you’re a B2B business that cares equally about SEO and UX on your site (which you should), hierarchical structures are where it’s at.
 Hierarchical structures offer the best results from an SEO and UX perspective, and we believe they are the most SEO-friendly website structure type.